 The brainchild of Dr. Andrew Birnie, a consultant dermatologist and skin cancer surgeon who wanted to provide premium sunscreen at affordable prices.
 How?
 By reducing profit margins (including his financial gain) and unnecessary marketing costs.
 Altruist uses both physical and chemical filters to provide optimum protection, including a “micronized” filter called Tinosorb A2B, which reflects and scatters UV rays.
 We’re stocking up.

-This water-resistant sunscreen proves that 100% mineral formulas have come a looong way since “the chalky days.”
+This water-resistant sunscreen proves that 100 per cent mineral formulas have come a looong way since the chalky days.
 With no white residue or stickiness, it uses zinc oxide and titanium oxide to protect against UVA and UVB rays, combined with skin nourishers shea butter, squalene, and aloe vera for a luxe skin finish you’d expect from a body lotion.
 It feels as delicious as your favourite body lotion - a real treat.

 This brand has been the beauty editor’s go-to for years thanks to its patented lamellar technology (lamellar gel structures anchor themselves to the skin’s layers, mimicking their natural structure).
 The brand’s newest offering comes in an easy-to-apply gel formula and promises to “supercharge” your tan with an active melanin-boosting ingredient.
 Boosted further by GSP (a powerful antioxidant derived from grape seed) for infrared protection, titanium dioxide for blue light protection, plus skin-nourishing algae extract, this one ticks a lot of boxes.